Did you know that ‘quick fixes’ to pull out your child’s loose baby tooth 🦷 may cause more damage?

 It becomes even more frightening when adults playfully use threatening remarks on a child “We will pull out all your teeth if you are naughty or don’t eat your food!”

 For a child, when the time comes for them to have their tooth extracted, recollection of such innocent threats becomes a reality and this may create fear.

 Myth 1: The baby tooth is loose.
 I have to pull it out immediately.

 Loose baby teeth are removed to make way for the new succeeding permanent teeth.

-As dentists we love to see the baby teeth taking its natural course and falling out on its own.
+As dentists, we love to see the baby teeth taking their natural course and falling out on their own.
 Only under special circumstances when the baby tooth is loose and hurts upon chewing, or when it is firm and blocking the growth of the permanent tooth, that we recommend the removal.
 The dentist has to weigh certain factors on what is the most beneficial method for the child.

 Myth 2: If it is not pulled out immediately, the permanent tooth will be crooked

 This is not true.
 Most of the time, crowding of the permanent teeth is more often caused by genetic factors such as inheriting large teeth from one parent and a small jaw from the other.
 In such cases, whether the loose baby teeth are taken out early or later, crowding or crooked teeth will occur.